rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 A new column **modified\_extent\_page\_count** is introduced in **sys.dm\_db\_file\_space\_usage** to track differential changes in each database file in the database.
-The new column **modified\_extent\_page\_count** allows DBAs, the SQL Community, and backup independent software vendors (ISVs) to build smart backup solution, which perform differential backups if the percentage of changed pages in the database is below a threshold (say 70-80%).
+The new column **modified\_extent\_page\_count** allows DBAs, the SQL community, and backup independent software vendors (ISVs) to build smart backup solutions, which perform differential backups if the percentage of changed pages in the database is below a threshold (approximately 70-80%).
 Otherwise, they perform a full database backup.
 With a large number of changes in the database, the cost and time to complete differential backups is similar to taking a full database backup, so there is no real benefit of taking differential backup in this case.
 However, it can certainly increase the restore time of database.
-By adding this intelligence to the backup solutions, customers can now save on restore and recovery time by using differential backups.
+By adding this intelligence to the backup solutions, you can now save on restore and recovery time by using differential backups.

 ### Smart transaction log backup

-A new Dynamic Management Function (DMF), **sys.dm\_db\_log\_stats** (database\_id), was released.
-This function exposes a new column **log\_since\_last\_log\_backup\_mb**, which empowers DBAs, the SQL Community, and backup ISVs to build intelligent T-log backup solutions to take backups based on the transactional activity on the database.
+A new Dynamic Management Function (DMF), **sys.dm\_db\_log\_stats (database\_id)**, was released.
+This function exposes a new column, **log\_since\_last\_log\_backup\_mb**, which empowers DBAs, the SQL community, and backup ISVs to build intelligent T-log backup solutions to take backups based on the transactional activity on the database.
 This T-log backup solution intelligence ensures that, if the T-log backup frequency is too low, the transaction log size doesn't grow due to a high burst of transactional activity in a short time.
 It also helps to avoid a situation where the scheduled transaction log backup creates too many T-log backup files even when there is no transactional activity on the server.
-If that happened, it would add unnecessarily to the storage, file management and restore overheads.
+If that happened, it would add unnecessarily to the storage, file management, and restore overheads.

 ### Improved **SELECT INTO** statement